So, you want to be a Scrum Master?

 - Maybe, “Agile” in general is an increasingly a kind of management fab but a trend the moment.
 Yet, what we can state without a doubt is that Scrum has turned out to be exceptionally famous for software development purposes.
 Demand for prepared Scrum specialists is on the ascent as is the market-passage of new experts from other project management branches, likely trusting that understanding one or two Scrum books will be adequate.

 - If you are hoping to fill a situation for a Scrum ace in your organization, you may locate the accompanying 38 interview questions helpful to distinguish the correct applicant.
-There are gotten from my ten years of down to earth involvement with XP and in addition Scrum, serving both as Product proprietor and Scrum ace and also talking with many applicants in the interest of my customers.
+There are gotten from my ten years of down to earth involvement with XP and in addition Scrum, serving both as Product owner and Scrum master and also talking with many applicants in the interest of my customers.

 - Scrum isn’t a methodology, however a framework.
 There are no guidelines that apply to every last situation, simply best practices that have worked in different organizations previously.
-Henceforth, you should make sense of without anyone else what is working for your organization– which is a procedure, not a destination.
+Henceforth, you should make sense of without anyone else what is working for your organization– which is a process, not a destination.

 - So, the role of the Scrum ace or agile mentor in my comprehension is essentially about leadership and training, however not about management.
 What’s more, undoubtedly, the Scrum Master role isn’t about “process enforcement”.
 Which is likewise the reason that the store contains to a huge part addresses that are tending to a competitor’s soft skills.